 For the first part of the MA, four modules are taught in small groups or through individual supervision.
 Modules followed comprise three compulsory modules and a fourth module chosen from a list of available options.

 Introduction to Literary Theory, Scholarship and Research (30 credits): This module offers the opportunity to study alongside MA students in English Literature, and to share ideas about authorship, the history of the book, and some key contemporary perspectives on the relationship between literature and the culture in which it is produced.
 For writers, this module offers a valuable insight into how your creative work relates to its wider context.

-Transcreative Writing (30 credits): This module is taught in conjunction with the School of Modern Languages, but no foreign language skills required.
+Transcreative Writing (30 credits): This module is taught in conjunction with our Modern Languages and Cultures department, but no foreign language skills required.